luismeyer95/zilt/README.md

 }
 ```

-I'm not advocating for this code style... but here's another way of writing the above using this library:
+I'm not advocating for this code style, but here's another way of writing the above using this library.

 ```ts
 function draw(matrix) {